Abudora-0/School_Admission_Portal/README.md

 **AICT Lab Project – Group Repository**

-The School Admission Portal is a static, responsive website developed as part of the *Applications of Information and Communication Technology (AICT)* lab course.
+The School Admission Portal is a static, responsive website developed as part of the *Applications of Information and Communication Technology (AICT)* lab course by Instructor Miss Ramsha Khalid.
 The project demonstrates the use of modern web technologies to present school information and manage admission-related details through a user-friendly interface.

 ---